Avaiga/taipy-getting-started-gui/step_05/ReadMe.md

 ## Rest of code to implement the NLP element

-The code below uses this concept to create metrics on the dataframe generated.
+The code below uses this concept to create metrics on the data frame generated.

 ```python